- 1 loaf sourdough bread

 - 200g best-quality feta cheese

-- 40 black Greek olive, such as Kalamata
+- 40 black Greek olives, such as Kalamata

 Widely grown all over the Mediterranean, where they've been cultivated since biblical times…